PhD, BPC-Registered Psychodynamic Psychotherapist

 I work with people of 18 and over in private practice.

 My practice is located in private, comfortable therapy rooms in Southampton (adjacent to Southampton University, Highfield campus).

-Please contact me by e-mail or phone to arrange an initial assessment appointment.
+Please contact me to arrange an initial consultation.

 Training, qualifications & experience

 My training and way of working is psychodynamic.

 Psychodynamic therapy is based on psychoanalysis.
 It addresses not only the immediate symptoms that bring people into therapy, but rather seeks to help patients discern, understand and gain more control over unconscious patterns in how they think, feel and relate to themselves and other people.

 In this form of therapy, patients usually come once or twice-weekly, often, although not always, on a longer-term basis (not infrequently, a year or more).

 The basis of our work together is free association – which involves you in telling me about what you are feeling or thinking and then together we will try to articulate and understand your psychology.
 I do not offer guidance or advice, and I do not set tasks or targets – it is more a question of helping you to reach your own conclusions.

 What sort of problems can Psychodynamic Therapy help with?